sublee/trueskill/docs/index.rst

 What's TrueSkiil?
 ~~~~~~~~~~~~~~~~~

-`TrueSkill`_ is a rating system among game players.
+TrueSkill_ is a rating system among game players.
 It has been used on `Xbox
 Live`_ to rank and match players.

-TrueSkill system quantizes **TRUE** skill
-points by a Bayesian inference algorithm.
+This system quantizes players' **TRUE** skill points by a Bayesian inference

-With TrueSkill, you can measure players' skill; make the best matches by skill
+algorithm and it makes to easy to find the best match between a matchmaking
-points; predict who's going to win.
-And even it works with N:N:N, a multiple
+pool.
+It also works well with any type of match rule including N:N team game
-team game even a deathmatch not only 1:1 game.
+or deathmatch.

-This project is a Python package which implements TrueSkill rating system.
+This project is a Python package which implements the TrueSkill rating system.

 .. _TrueSkill: http://research.microsoft.com/en-us/projects/trueskill
 .. _Xbox Live: http://www.xbox.com/live